 - Seamless aluminum roof for water protection.

-- Large windows, skylights and ceiling fans for natural ventilation and connection with the outdoors.
+- Large windows, skylights, and ceiling fans for natural ventilation and outdoor connection.

 - Dual-pane windows and patio doors

 - Aluminum flooring and floor joists for passive warm-floor

 - All water systems are located in a conditioned basement

 - Easy access to all systems for convenient servicing